beeeeez/ptclinic/README.md

 - Get working functionality to Update for patient information

 ### Patient Goals
-- DB functionality for goals
+- DB functionality for goals - IN PROGRESS
+- Validation (Allow empty entries - validate score for filled in acitivities) - IN PROGRESS

 ### Schedule Appointment Form